French budget minister faces tax fraud probe

 He said he would welcome an inquiry that he was confident would prove his innocence.

-President Francois Hollande's office said Cahuzac had the full support of the government and that the investigation would enable justice to be done.

-The investigation is nevertheless a huge embarrassment for Hollande's eight-month-old Socialist government, which has made raising income and capital gains taxes on the rich a central plank of its economic policy.
+The investigation is nevertheless a huge embarrassment for President Francois Hollande's eight-month-old Socialist government, which has made raising income and capital gains taxes on the rich a central plank of its economic policy.

-A preliminary investigation could take several months and would lead either to Cahuzac being placed under formal investigation or to the case being dropped for lack of evidence.
+A preliminary investigation could take several months and would lead either to Cahuzac being placed under formal investigation or to the case being dropped for lack of grounds.

 "Jerome Cahuzac welcomes the Paris prosecutor's decision," his office said in a statement.
 "This step will, as he has always said, show his complete innocence of the absurd allegations that he has been subjected to."